Mattamorphic/StrangeJS/README.md

 ## Contributions ##

-Please feel free to fork and add your own strange contributions
+Please fork and add your own strange contributions

 - Create a branch feature/module_name
 - Create a folder for your module / code